-Original Conclusion:
+Conclusion:

-This is a retrospective application for residential development tin the centre of Crewe.
-Planning permission was previously granted consent in 2018 and the scheme has been built in accordance with that approval.
+This is a retrospective application for residential development west of Crewe Town Centre.
+Planning permission was previously granted consent in 2018 and the development outwardly has been built in accordance with that approval.
 However, conditions in respect of contaminated land have not been satisfied which renders that original consent void - hence the submission of this application to seek regularisation of the development.